saurvs/astro-rust/README.md

   let julian_day = time::julian_day(&date);

+  // for higher accuracy in specifying the time of interest,
-  // if you want to be super accurate, find the Julian Ephemeris day;
+  // find the Julian Ephemeris day;
   // calculate delta T using the built-in function, or get an observed
   // value from the Astronomical Almanac